Skip to content

 KEY INFORMATION

-Services: Private water (borehole) shared with all properties and yard, mains electricity (with separate meters to all properties and yard) and private drainage (to individual septic tanks).
-Heating is by way of oil-fired boilers accompanied by wood burners.
+Services: Private water (borehole) which is shared with two other properties and supplies the yard, mains electricity and private drainage to a septic tank.
+Heating is by way of an oil-fired boiler accompanied by wood burners and open fires.
 Broadband is available and connected.

 Fixtures and Fittings: Only those items specifically mentioned in these particulars will be included in the sale, the remainder are excluded from the sale, however, may be available by separate negotiation.

-Council Tax Bands: Garn Fawr – G, Lower Garn – G
+Council Tax Band: Garn Fawr House – Band G.

-Viewings: Strictly by appointment with the selling agents on set viewing days.
+Viewings: Strictly by appointment with the selling agents.

 Directions: From Junction 25A of the M4 take the exit from the Caerleon Interchange take the exit onto the Caerleon Road B4596.
 Proceed for 1.5 miles crossing over the Usk at Caerleon Bridge.
-Then proceed onto the High Street/B4236 for 0.6 miles.
+Then proceed onto the High Street/ B4236 for 0.6 miles.
 At the roundabout take the second exit onto Usk Road.
-Proceed on the Usk Road which will then turn into Glen Usk road for approximately 3.2 miles then the property will be on your left and right.
+Proceed on the Usk Road which will then turn into Glen Usk Road for approximately 3.2 miles then the property will be on your left.
+The postcode will not take you to the exact property location.

 Brochures